top of page

 Image via [Minnefloralco.com]

-Grab a notebook or open your notes app and jot down:
+Open your notes app or grab a notebook and jot down:

-• 3 words that describe the feeling you want your wedding to have (ex: cozy, elegant, playful).
+3 words that describe how you want your day to feel

-Stick around because next, I'm sharing how I put together my bridesmaid proposal boxes – and trust me, it's one of the most fun projects to kick things off!
+Stick around because next, I’m sharing how I put together my bridesmaid proposal boxes—one of the most fun projects to kick things off.
+It’s where the details really start to come together, and each piece begins to feel more personal.

 bottom of page